Behind-the-Counter Storage for Dispensary Budtenders: Speed, Compliance & Sales - Industrial 4 Less

 The counter is where cannabis retail profits are made, or lost.
 Every second a budtender spends searching for a product costs money.
 Every inefficient movement reduces transaction velocity and customer satisfaction.
 Behind-the-counter storage isn’t just about neatness; it’s core operational infrastructure that directly impacts your bottom line.

-This guide covers the operational realities of counter storage: how to organize for speed, maintain compliance, and integrate systems that allow your team to move faster while keeping regulators satisfied.
+This guide covers the operational realities of behind the counter dispensary storage: how to organize for speed, maintain compliance, and integrate systems that allow your team to move faster while keeping regulators satisfied.

 1. The Budtender Bottleneck: Revenue Impact Per Hour